McMurdo Station: Diesel generators

 Conventional diesel generators replaced the nuclear power station, with several 500 kW diesel generators in a central powerhouse providing electric power.
 A conventionally fueled water-desalination plant provided fresh water.

 The generators provide not only electricity, but also heat and water to the station.
 Power from the new wind farm is also integrated when possible, though it shares that power with nearby Scott Base.
 The power demands vary greatly due to the changes in the base population.

 From 1982 to 2011, the base had six generators that could produce 900 kilowatts each, but it depends on the number of people at the base.
 With 800 people at the base around 1800 kilowatts are produced; the facility is not run at maximum capacity all the time.
 Heat from the engines, which have to be cooled regardless, is used to heat buildings at McMurdo by a heat exchanger.
 This design was completed in 1982.

 In 2011 a new generator system came online that had three in one building and two in another, the water plant building, to provide increased redundancy.
 There are four engines rated at 1500 kW and one at 1300 kW Base power is also supplemented by the wind power station on Hut Point Peninsula shared by McMurdo and Scott bases.

-The generators power the desalination plant, which makes freshwater for the base by taking sea water and putting it through a reverse osmosis filter.
+The generators power the desalination plant, which makes fresh water for the base by taking sea water and putting it through a reverse osmosis filter.